 If you happen to be with me when I am busy photographing these peaks, you too get into the act.
 Capture these wonderful snow-peaks, and get yourself into the ‘zone’.

 (Nanda Devi peak from behind the clouds.
 Photographed using Sigma 150-500 mm lens during the last monsoons, while in lockdown!
 1/1000 sec, f/8, -1 EV compensation, 100 ISO, evaluative metering)

-While I write this article, I can smell some delicious fried snacks being made in the kitchen.
-What good is rainy season without these fried snacks?
+While I write this article, I can smell some delicious cakes being made in the kitchen.
+What good is rainy season without these snacks?
 Indians love their pakories, Russians long for pereshkis, Americans love their fried chicken, and me….
 I love everything.
 The smell is overpowering my senses so I am ending this write-up now and hurrying to the kitchen to see what’s cooking.
+Smells like an apple pie, an ideal snack for a day like this!
 I’ll take my camera along just in case I spot the peaks again when I go out for a stroll after snacking.